unknown

 As the owner of Music and Your Mind, LLC, and a founding member of Vida Strings, Joyu strives to use music therapy to address the intertwined nature of the body and mind, especially on how mental health impacts physical health and vice versa.
 She firmly believes in the power of music to positively alter both the body and mind, and she is dedicated to sharing that belief with her patients.
 With her experience, training, and passion for music therapy, Joyu is making a positive impact on the mental health of her patients every day

-Exploring intersections between creativity, music education, string playing, DIY music business, and culture.
+Creative Strings Podcast explores intersections between creativity, music education, string playing, music business, and culture.

-Thanks so much to our sponsors for supporting the Creative Strings Podcast.
-Their support makes it possible to invest in the production of each episode and bring you great stories like this one.
+Thanks to our sponsors for supporting the Creative Strings Podcast.
+Their support makes it possible to invest in the production of each episode and bring you great stories like this.

 Are you a string player/teacher interested in exploring improvisation, contemporary styles, and related subjects?